What is New Hampshire famous for

 In 2021, New Hampshire produced more than 120,000 gallons of Maple Syrup.
 As one average tree produces about 10 gallons of sap, and it takes 30 to 50 gallons of sap to make one gallon of maple syrup, that’s a lot of sap and a lot of trees.

-The quality and freshness of the sap and the speed of boiling define the color and flavor of the maple syrup.
-Pure maple syrup doesn’t have anything else added.
+The quality and freshness of the sap, as well as the speed of boiling, determine the color and flavor of the maple syrup.
+Pure maple syrup is not adulterated with anything else.

-Besides the maple syrup, the maple trees are also responsible for the beautiful colors of the fall foliage (explained above) and excellent wood.
+Besides producing maple syrup, the maple trees are also responsible for the beautiful colors of the fall foliage (as explained above) and for producing excellent wood.
 If you want to buy New Hampshire maple syrup, we suggest stopping in one of the many local sugar houses.
 Besides producing and selling the syrup, many of them offer stays and tours where you can learn more about the beloved nectar.

 Wilderness and abundant wildlife

-New Hampshire is one of the best eastern coast states to enjoy the wilderness and wildlife.
+New Hampshire is one of the best states on the East Coast to enjoy the wilderness and wildlife.
 With roughly 85% of its land forested, New Hampshire is the second most forested state in the union.
 Only neighbor Maine has more.

-With so many forests, lakes, hills, and mountains, it’s no wonder that New Hampshire has such abundant wildlife, with more than 500 native animal species.
+With its numerous forests, lakes, hills, and mountains, it’s no wonder that New Hampshire boasts an abundance of wildlife, featuring more than 500 native animal species.
 If you are lucky enough, you can even spot a deer, encounter a magnificent moose, and see one of the impressive black bears, though there are so many more fascinating animals in New Hampshire.

 One of the easiest ways of enjoying the marvelous New Hampshire wilderness is by driving the Kancamagus Highway.
-This 56.4-mile scenic road through the White Mountain National Forest has remained undeveloped, making it easy for animal spotting all year round, particularly early in the morning or the late afternoon.
+This 56.4-mile scenic road through the White Mountain National Forest has remained undeveloped, making it an ideal spot for animal spotting all year round, particularly early in the morning or late in the afternoon.

 If you are lucky, you can see moose, black bears, and white-tailed deer, but other smaller animals like porcupines, fishers, raccoons, and beavers are more common sights along the road.